borzacchiello/bhex/README.md

 ```

-Minimalistic and lightweight shell-based hex editor that runs on most *nix systems.
+Minimalistic and lightweight shell-based hex editor.

+It is designed to have a low memory footprint independently from the size of the opened file.
+This makes the program usable on *very low-end* devices.

 Supported features:
-- print file content in various format;
+- print file content in various format
-- write data overwriting the content of the file;
-- insert data into the file;
+- write/overwrite data into the file
-- undo writes until _committed_;
+- undo writes until _committed_
-- enumerate (ascii) strings;
+- enumerate (ascii) strings
-- search strings or binary data.
+- search strings or binary data
+- disassemble code

 Just run `bhex <file>` to start the shell.